Table of Contents

 2. Connection variants

-Microgrid diagram: site consisting of several buildings
+Microgrid diagram: Site consisting of several buildings

 - Installation of a bus between buildings, passing through each meter to the central Climkit Gateway.